AMANANAND18/Amazon-Clone/README.md

 Amazon Clone<br>
 The Amazon Clone project serves as a testament to the power of HTML, CSS, and JavaScript in crafting intuitive and visually appealing web applications.
-By<br>
-replicating the essence of Amazon's user experience, this project provides developers and enthusiasts with a hands-on opportunity to delve into frontend <br> development, understanding the intricacies involved in building responsive, interactive, and user-centric web platforms.<br>
+By replicating the essence of Amazon's user experience, this project provides developers and enthusiasts with a hands-on opportunity to delve into frontend development, understanding the intricacies involved in building responsive, interactive, and user-centric web platforms.

 🚀 About Me
 I'm a full stack developer...